 Poodle loved words for their beautiful looks, like small sculptures in books, like thirst with its th and its t rising up.
-Up th, down irs, up t- it makes th-irs-t.
+Up th, down irs, up t it makes th-irs-t.
 But poof and goof both go low at the start, with the p and the g hanging down: little art.

-Some ups, some downs-here's the proof: thptgfpthg.

-That sounds like
+Some ups, some downs here's the proof: thptgfpthg.
+That sounds like thah-paht-gaff-paht-ha-gah.

-thah-paht-gaff-paht-ha-gah.

 What?
+It is important to grow up seeing what words look like.
+Only hearing words provides no idea of spelling or of the beauty of word shapes.
+We love the beauty of the ascenders such as h and f and the descenders such as p and j.

+end rhyme: swung tongue
-Poodle also liked bumpy old m's-

-that was him-

-and liked all the la-dee-da-l's

-that rolled off so well

-when they swung

-off his chickeny tongue.

-He liked oo's that go hoo in the night

-like blue circles: oo-oo!
+Poodle also liked bumpy old m's that was him- and liked all the la-dee-da-l's that rolled off so well when they swung off his chickeny tongue.
+He liked oo's that go hoo in the night like blue circles: oo-oo!
 What a fright, right?

-Poodle liked z's, with their zig-zags-oh please-turning right and then left with a zip like a wheeze.
+Poodle liked z's, with their zig-zags-oh please turning right and then left with a zip like a wheeze.
 What? saw none of that.
 What? just barked, "What?
 What-what-what-what?"
 When Poodle asked, "What?"

-What? barked, "What?"

-with his tongue in the breeze,

-in the air like the bees.

-Poodle just sighed and sank to his knees.
+What? barked, "What?" with his tongue in the breeze, in the air like the bees.
+Poodle just sighed and sank to his knees. end rhyme: breeze bees knees

-Oh, Poodle loved words for their beautiful vowels, such as a, e, i, o, and then u (that's all of them-whew), for the vowels loved by fowls-that's different from fouls-like the ooo howl in soon, or the eee vowel in wheel, or the oh sound in home, or the ow sound in growl or in owl or in prowl, or the eee sound in peel.
+It is good to look at homophones such as FOWLS and FOULS or LOCH and LOCK.
+Oh, Poodle loved words for their beautiful vowels, such as a, e, i, o, and then u (that's all of them-whew), for the vowels loved by fowls that's different from fouls like the ooo howl in soon, or the eee vowel in wheel, or the oh sound in home, or the ow sound in growl or in owl or in prowl, or the eee sound in peel.
 It was such a big deal.

-He loved scratchity words, like snicker and snake, and chicken and quicken, and shaking and fake, and caulk and block, and gawk and, yes, loch, which sounds just like lock when we talk.

-He loved growly-grr words that begin with a grrr, like gravel and grotto and grubby and gear, like gruffly and grunt and grody and grub, like grimly and grabbing and grub-a-dub-dub.
+He loved scratchity words, like snicker and snake, and chicken and quicken, and shaking and fake, and caulk and block, and gawk and, yes, loch, which sounds just like lock when we talk. internal rhyme: caulk gawk vocabulary: GAWK stare stupidly vocabulary: GROTTO a picturesque cave He loved growly-grr words that begin with a grrr, like gravel and grotto and grubby and gear, like gruffly and grunt and grody and grub, like grimly and grabbing and grub-a-dub-dub.
 Not What?.

 What? just barked, "What?
-What-what-what-what."
+What-what-what-what?"
 "Words," Poodle told him.
 "Words," Poodle said.

-"I'm talking 'bout words;

-there are eight kinds ahead in the language," he pled.
+"I'm talking 'bout words; there are eight kinds ahead in the language," he pled.
+Note the divergent spellings of the rhyming words SAID, AHEAD, and PLED.

-What? said, "What?"